-It’s revealed that the father is actually Finn’s best friend Puck, and the baby was conceived after a drunken one-night stand.
-He finds and offers his support, but Quinn rejects for his irresponsibility.
+It’s revealed that the father is actually Finn’s best friend Puck, and the baby was conceived after a drunken one-night stand (an issue in itself).
+He finds and offers his support, but Quinn him rejects for his irresponsibility.

 Meanwhile, she starts finding a family with the glee club members, who accept her when no one else does.

-After a bizarre scene of her going into labor after a competition interspersed with the rival glee club performing Queen’s “Bohemian Rhapsody,” Quinn gives birth to a girl who she and Puck decide to put up for adoption.
+After a bizarre scene of her going into labor after a competition performance interspersed with shots of the rival glee club performing Queen’s “Bohemian Rhapsody,” Quinn gives birth to a girl who she and Puck decide to put up for adoption.